 As the tester you will need to register and provide information about your age, address, education level, sex, income level range and more.
 This demographic information will be used to match you to appropriate tests.

-Most of the testing companies will have language and location requirements.
+Most of the testing websites will have language and location requirements.
 Also most require you to be over 18.
+Most require you to have a desktop device but laptop is generally fine.

 You will usually also download a screen recorder from the testing company.
 This is used when you are testing so that you give live feedback while you are performing the tasks.